Psalms 28

 The LORD Is My Strength

-To You, O LORD, I call
+To You, O LORD, I call;

-do not be deaf to me
+be not deaf to me,

-For if You remain silent
+For if You remain silent,

-I will be like those descending to the Pit
+I will be like those descending to the Pit.

 Hear my cry for mercy